Khan/wonder-blocks/packages/wonder-blocks-button/components/button.md

 for international sites since sometimes strings for UI elements can be much longer in other languages.
 Both of the buttons below have a "natural" width of 144px.
 The one on the right is wider but it accommodates the full string instead of wrapping it.
-Try to avoid setting a `maxWidth`, but if one is set, the text truncates.
+Note that if the parent container of the button doesn't have enough room to accommodate the width of the button, the text will truncate.
 ```jsx
 const {View} = require("@khanacademy/wonder-blocks-core");
 const {StyleSheet} = require("aphrodite");